 Are you hungry and wondering where to eat in Seattle?
 Keep on reading for the best places to eat and drink in Seattle!

 By now, you probably know that Seattle is one of my all-time favorite cities.
 Why?
 Because Seattle has some delicious food and makes for the perfect eating vacation, which is my favorite kind of vacation!
-Having been to Seattle 7 times in the last 6 years, I’ve eaten a LOT of food in the city and I figured it’s time to tell y’all my list of where to eat in Seattle.
+I’ve been to Seattle too many times to count now and every time I go, I go to EAT – I’ve eaten a LOT of food in the city and I figured it’s time to tell y’all my list of where to eat in Seattle!

 I have a growing list of must-eats whenever I visit, and I always try to get in some new-to-me spots, but it’s so hard sometimes – so many things to eat, so little time (and stomach space).
 Seattle has a bustling culinary scene, and there’s something for everyone here.

 So without further ado, here are my top picks for where to eat in Seattle!

 Tavolata has some of the best pasta that I’ve had outside Italy.
 I’ve recommended this place to so many people over the years now and they all rave about it like I do!
 Ethan Stowell is a local restauranteur who has several restaurants, each specializing in a different aspect of Italian food – Tavolata is his pasta joint.

 The pasta is always cooked to al dente perfection, and you can’t go wrong with the Papperdelle or Rigatoni here.
 They also have a happy hour from 4-6 every day that includes most of the pastas on the regular menu for half off, which is a STEAL.
 It’s not as cheap as it used to be when I first started going there (it used to be $10 and now it’s like $14), bu it’s still such a good deal!
 One of the best places to eat in Seattle for sure!